-2.2.18.
+2.19.
 "Electrical circuit" means an assembly of connected high voltage live parts which is designed to be electrically energized in normal operation.

-2.2.19.
-"Electrical energy conversion system" means a system (e.g. fuel cell) that generates and provides electrical energy for electrical propulsion.
+2.20.
+"Electric energy conversion system" means a system (e.g. fuel cell) that generates and provides electric energy for electric propulsion.

-2.2.20.
-"Electronic converter" means a device capable of controlling and/or converting electrical power for electrical propulsion.
+2.21.
+"Electronic converter" means a device capable of controlling and/or converting electric power for electric propulsion.

-2.2.21.
+2.22.
 "Enclosure" means the part enclosing the internal units and providing protection against any direct contact.

-2.2.22.
+2.23.
 "High Voltage Bus" means the electrical circuit, including the coupling system for charging the REESS that operates on a high voltage.
+Where electrical circuits, that are galvanically connected to each other and fulfilling the specific voltage condition, only the components or parts of the electric circuit that operate on high voltage are classified as a high voltage bus.

-2.2.23.
-"Solid insulator" means the insulating coating of wiring harnesses, provided in order to cover and prevent the high voltage live parts from any direct contact.
-This includes covers for insulating the high voltage live parts of connectors; and varnish or paint for the purpose of insulation.
+2.24 "Solid insulator" means the insulating coating of wiring harnesses, provided in order to cover and prevent the high voltage live parts from any direct contact.

-2.2.24.
-"Automatic disconnect" means a device that when triggered, galvanically separates the electrical energy sources from the rest of the high voltage circuit of the electrical power train.
+2.25 "Automatic disconnect" means a device that when triggered, conductively separates the electrical energy sources from the rest of the high voltage circuit of the electric power train.

-2.2.25.
+2.26.
 "Open type traction battery" means a type of battery requiring liquid and generating hydrogen gas released to the atmosphere.

+2.27.
+"Aqueous electrolyte" means an electrolyte based on water solvent for the compounds (e.g. acids, bases) providing conducting ions after its dissociation.

+2.28.
+"Electrolyte leakage" means the escape of electrolyte from the REESS in the form of liquid.

+2.29.
+"Non-aqueous electrolyte" means an electrolyte not based on water as the solvent.

+2.30.
+"Normal operating conditions" includes operating modes and conditions that can reasonably be encountered during typical operation of the vehicle including driving at legally posted speeds, parking and standing in traffic, as well as, charging using chargers that are compatible with the specific charging ports installed on the vehicle.
+It does not include, conditions where the vehicle is damaged, either by a crash, road debris or vandalization, subjected to fire or water submersion, or in a state where service and or maintenance is needed or being performed.

+2.31.
+"Specific voltage condition" means the condition that the maximum voltage of a galvanically connected electrical circuit between a DC live part and any other live part (DC or AC) is ≤ 30 V AC (rms) and ≤ 60 V DC.

+Note: When a DC live part of such an electrical circuit is connected to chassis and the specific voltage condition applies, the maximum voltage between any live part and the electrical chassis is ≤ 30 V AC (rms) and ≤ 60 V DC.

 3. Application for Approval

 3.1.
-The application for approval of a vehicle type for the behaviour of the structure of the passenger compartment in a rear-end collision shall be submitted by the vehicle manufacturer or by their duly accredited representative.
+The application for approval of a vehicle type with regard to fuel system integrity and with regard to the safety of electric power train operating on high voltage in the event of a rear-end collision shall be submitted by the vehicle manufacturer or by their duly accredited representative in accordance with the procedure set out in Schedule 3 of the Agreement (E/ECE/TRANS/505/Rev.3).

 3.2.
-It shall be accompanied by the undermentioned documents in triplicate, and by the following particulars:

-3.2.1. a detailed description of the vehicle type with respect to its high voltage system, fuel system, dimensions, lines and constituent materials;

-3.2.2. drawings of the vehicle showing the vehicle type in front, side and rear elevation and design details of the rear part of the structure; and

-3.2.3. particulars of the vehicle’s unladen kerb weight.

-3.2.4.
-The lines and inside dimensions of the passenger compartment;

-3.2.5.
-A general description of the electrical power source type, location and the electrical power train (e.g. hybrid, electric).

-3.3.
-The applicant for approval shall be entitled to present any data and results of tests carried out which make it possible to establish that compliance with the requirements can be achieved with a sufficient degree of confidence.

-3.4.
-A vehicle representative of the type to be approved shall be submitted to the technical service responsible for conducting the approval tests.

-3.4.1.
-A vehicle not compromising all the components proper to the type may be accepted for test provided that it can be shown that the absence of the components omitted has no detrimental effect on the results of the test, so far as the requirements of this UN Regulation are concerned.

-3.4.2.
-It shall be the responsibility of the applicant for approval to show that acceptance of the variants referred to in paragraph 3.4.1. is compatible with compliance with the requirements of this UN Regulation.
+A model of the information document is given in Annex 1 – Appendix 1.

 4. Approval

 4.1.
 If the vehicle submitted for approval pursuant to this UN Regulation meets the requirements of this UN Regulation, approval of that vehicle type shall be granted.